 There is no advice, no tips, no right answer.
 The point here is parenting is hard and it is even harder when you have a child with a disability.
 It’s impossible if your people are not supportive.

-When it feels like in order to go trick or treating as a family, your choices are to deal with a child’s huge meltdown or your own huge meltdown.
-When your feel like these are your choices, there is no right choice.
+In order to go trick or treating as a family, our choices are to deal with a child’s huge meltdown or my own huge meltdown.
+When these are your choices, there is no right choice.

 The truth is there may have been another choice that I did not think of.
 Even now as I brainstorm, I cannot think of a scenario that would not have ended up with one of us having a fit.
 But who knows?
 Maybe those perfect parents out on the internet can tell me how I should have handled it. *sarcasm*